vsramanujan/asynchronous-javascript/README.md

 - PROMISES ARE RESOLVED ONLY ONCE!
 So, this would only work for 1 click of the button.
 Uh-oh!

-- One way that we could try addressing this is to create the event handler and then use the promise inside it - but then... what sthe point of it?
+- One way that we could try addressing this is to create the event handler and then use the promise inside it - but then... whats the point of it?
 You'll be resolving/rejecting a promise and immediately doing a `.then`.
 Moreover, your promise only exists within the event handler -> you cannot set up the event handler promise in one place and handle the promise elsewhere!

 - So.. enter observables!